THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 - It promotes positive thinking, which will help you to stay on track to be successful in the long run.

-To begin visualizing your goals, you need to find a quiet place where you can sit, uninterrupted.
+To begin using visualization techniques, you must find a quiet place to sit uninterrupted.

 All you have to do is get comfortable and let your mind and imagination go to work.